Thulium-Drake/ansible-role-vmware/README.md

 ## Required variables:

- * target_action: one of the vmware_ playbooks that came with this role
+ * target_action: one of the playbooks that came with this role
  * target_group: a comma-separated list of hostgroups that are targeted
  * target_action: one of the states in the supported_states list